Coordinating Council on Access and Mobility (CCAM)

 Staff from the Federal Transit Administration joined the National Center for Mobility Management in discussing a range of recent activities by the Coordinating Council on Access and Mobility.
 The annotated slides from that webinar, complete with all speakers’ remarks, are available here.
 All resources mentioned in the webinar are listed at the bottom of this page.

-Incidental Uses of Transit Vehicles during the COVID-19 Pandemic with CCAM Partners
+Incidental Uses of Transit Vehicles with CCAM Partners During the Covid-19 Pandemic

 The U.S. Department of Transportation, Federal Transit Administration (FTA) and U.S. Department of Housing and Urban Development, Office of Public and Indian Housing (PIH) are partnering to share information on value-added services and partnerships that are developing across the country to ensure that targeted populations have access to transportation, education support services including Wi-Fi, food, and medical care by leveraging transit assets as communities recover from the COVID-19 public health emergency.